PhiPhuongUyen/Team-5/README.md

                     </br>
                     </br>
                     The chart above shows the points scored and points conceded by the Brazilian team in matches after 2022.

+                    The x-axis represents the month and year, while the y-axis represents the number of points.
+                    The red line (-r) represents the number of points scored by the Brazilian team in each month.
+                    The dotted black line (':k') represents the number of points conceded by the team.
+                    The graph shows the evolution of points scored and points conceded over time for the Brazilian team.
+                    And the data from the chart shows that the number of goals scored by the Brazilian team is almost always greater than the number of goals conceded.
+Therefore, it can be seen that this is a very strong team and its odds of being in the top are hard to argue with.
                 </code>
             </pre>
         </div>